Non-Minimally Coupled Scalar Field, Area Quantization and Black Hole Entropy

 The area eigenvalues (which we shall denote by $\mathcal{A}$ ), are then given by:

 This is similar to the result of \cite{Ashtekar:2000eq}, with the eigenvalue $[(8\pi \gamma \,\ell_{P}^{2})/f(\phi_{\Delta})]\sqrt{j(j+1)} $ where $j$ is half interger valued.
 Such a condition arises from quantisation requirement on the level of the Chern-Simons theory at the horizon boundary, and is essential for quantising this topological theory.
 In the present scenario, the area spectrum arises naturally due to geometry of the WIH formalism.
-The spectrum of the area operator is equidistant which is consistent with the proposal in \cite{} or that obtained from quasinormal modes. \\
+The spectrum of the area operator is equidistant, which is consistent with the proposal in \cite{Bekenstein:1995ju, Alekseev:2000hf} or that obtained from quasinormal modes \cite{Dreyer:2002vy}. \\

+Third, we now use the area spectrum to obtain the entropy of a WIH with a fixed classical cross- sectional area $\tilde{\mathcal{A}}_{\Delta}$.
+Given the description of a quantum state on WIH elaborated above, we shall replace the notion of a classical horizon and assume that the horizon WIH is a quantum state $|J\rangle$.
+Since all states of WIH belong to the representation of $iso(2)$, the label of the state $J\in \mathbb{N}$.
+Naturally, the classical area is an eigenvalue of the area operator eqn. \eqref{area_oper}, such that:

-Third, we now use the area spectrum to obtain the entropy.
-We assume that the surface $S_{\Delta}$ of the WIH is tessellated by patches, much like the surface of a soccer ball or a map of the earth.
+where the number $\mathcal{N}$ is a large integer for which the classical area is obtained.
+We assume that the surface $S_{\Delta}$ of the WIH is tessellated by patches of area, much like the surface of a soccer ball or a map of the earth.